ibm-cloud-docs/watson-assistant/backup-data.md

 A CronJob named `$INSTANCE-store-cronjob` is created and enabled for you automatically when you deploy the service.
 A CronJob is a type of Kubernetes controller.
 A CronJob creates Jobs on a repeating schedule.
 For more information, see [CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/){: external} in the Kubernetes documentation.

-The jobs that are created by the store cron job are called `$INSTANCE-backup-job-$TIMESTAMP`.
-Each job deletes old logs and runs a backup of the store Postgres database.
-Postgres provides a tool that is called `pg_dump`.
-The dump tool creates a backup by sending the database contents to `stdout` where you can write it to a file.
-The backups are created with the `pg_dump` command and stored in a persistent volume claim (PVC) named $INSTANCE-store-pvc.

 You are responsible for moving the backup to a more secure location after its initial creation, preferably a location that can be accessed outside of the cluster where the backups cannot be deleted easily.
 Ensure this happens for all environments, especially for Production clusters.
 {: note}